Julia Riera: 2025: Australian Open debut

-In January, Riera qualified for the main draw of the singles competition of the Australian Open for the first time in her career and lost to Brazilian Beatriz Haddad Maia in a three set match on the first round.
+In January, Riera qualified for the main draw of the singles competition of the Australian Open for the first time in her career and lost to Haddad Maia in a three-set match in the first round.

+At the 2025 Copa Colsanitas, in Bogota, Colombia, Riera was a semifinalist, losing in straight sets to Camila Osorio.

+In her first round match, Riera was leading British player Francesca Jones 5–3 in the third set when the match ended dramatically, after Jones collapsed due to the effects of playing at high altitude without acclimatisation.
+Riera assisted medics as her opponent was lifted into a wheelchair and taken off the court.

-At the 2025 French Open Julia Riera among Lourdes Carlé and Paula Ormaechea successfully advanced from the qualifying rounds into the main draw of the women's singles.
+At the French Open, Riera, along with Lourdes Carlé and Paula Ormaechea successfully advanced from the qualifying rounds into the main draw of the women's singles.
 This marked the first time in 39 years that three Argentine women achieved this feat in the same edition of the tournament, matching the milestone last reached in 1986.

+In September, Riera played at the first edition of the SP Open, a WTA 250 held in São Paulo, Brazil.
+She advanced to the second round of the singles draw, but was defeated in straight sets by Alexandra Eala.

+In December, Riera took part in the first edition of the exhibition tournament “Road to Australia” in Buenos Aires.
+She was crowned women's champion after defeating Jazmín Ortenzi in the final, 6–4 6–3.